polytechnology/exploring-computer-science/course-units/unit-2-web-design/topic-1-intro-to-html-css/topic-1-intro-to-html-css.md

-# Lesson 1 Getting Familiar with HTML and CSS
+# Topic 1 Getting Familiar with HTML and CSS

 Learn the basic structure of a web page, how HTML and CSS are used to change the structure and appearance of web pages, and how HTML and CSS fit into the larger world of web development.